Pius Obuya

-Pius Obuya (born 17 July 1998) is an Ugandan professional footballer who plays as a midfielder for Serbian First League club Radnički Sremska Mitrovica.
+Pius Obuya (born 17 July 1998) is an Ugandan professional footballer who most recently played as a midfielder for Serbian First League club Radnički Sremska Mitrovica.

 Early life

 Obuya was born to Lawrence Opolot and Dominika Eiyo.
 He attended Murchison Bay Primary School in Luzira (P1-P7), Risa College, Nansana (Senior 1), Amus College (S2-S3), and completed both his O level and A level from St Mary’s SS Kitende (S4-S6).

 Club career

 Maroons

 Obuya made his debut for Maroons FC against Express FC at Mutesa II Stadium on 29 August 2015, however Express FC won 3–2 against Maroons FC.

 Kabel

 In October 2021, Obuya joined FK Kabel after a one-month trial in Serbia.
 He made his debut on 3rd 2021 in a goalless draw against FK Budućnost Dobanovci.

 Radnički Sremska Mitrovica

 He made his debut for FK Radnički Sremska Mitrovica but lost 1–0 to FK Radnički Beograd when he came off the bench in the 69th minute to replace Aleksandar Rakić.